digital-cargo/good-practice-truck-preadvice/README.md

 Today, there´s a lack of transparency for the information on road trucks in the context of cargo transportation.
 This is often the result of strongly distributed responsibilities and tasks between trucking company, forwarder and air cargo carrier.

-The ONE Record standard is supposed to solve this problem by providing a standard tp share any kind of data between any stakeholder.
-This good practice document describes the methodology for providing and consuming TruckPreAdvice Information via ONE Record, making this data effortlessly accessible to others.
-Based on the ONE Record API version 2.0.0 and the ONE Record Data Model version 3.0.0, this document provides guidance on how to implement this data in an easy-to-use and standardized manner.
+The ONE Record standard is supposed to solve this problem by providing a standard to share any kind of data between any stakeholder.
+This good practice document describes the methodology for providing and consuming TruckPreAdvice information via ONE Record, making this data effortlessly accessible to others.
+Based on the ONE Record API version 2.0.0 and the ONE Record Data Model version 3.0.0, this document provides guidance on how to implement this use case in an easy-to-use and standardized manner.

 ## Introduction

 In the dynamic world of logistics and cargo, shipment tracking stands as a cornerstone, ensuring visibility, predictability, and trust within the supply chain.
 Yet, as businesses expand and systems diversify, the industry faces a challenge: the myriad of non-standardized tracking systems, each requiring unique integration and understanding.
 This fragmentation not only complicates operations but also escalates costs and reduces efficiency.
+The trucking segment for deliveries e.g. from the trucker as agent of the forwarder to the GHA as agent of the carrier is not an exception here.

 Initiated and moderated by the International Air Transportation Association (IATA), in 2022, major stakeholders of the supply chain decided to aim for a renewed data sharing infrastructure for the global logistics networks by 2026.
 Enter the ONE Record standard, which aims to unify, streamline and improve shipping data across the industry.